 The application will be reviewed before approving a request.

 CNIB Guide Dogs may pay all, part, or none of the submitted expense depending on the eligibility requirements outlined above.
-Once a decision is made you will receive a letter by mail or email explaining the decision.

-Reimbursement should take 2-3 weeks after approval.
+Reimbursement should take 3-4 weeks after submission.

 For more information, contact the administrator of the Guide Dog Assistance Fund by the email address or phone number listed above.